 The procurement of goods and services must be through a Purchase Order (via a Requisition in ePro), unless an exception has been approved, or on a University corporate credit card where applicable.
-It is the responsibility of the Requestor / Cardholder to ensure that each procurement activity, regardless of value or purchasing method, is assessed against the Procurement Principles set out in these procedures, the budget owner is in agreement and sufficient funds are available.
-The PO Exception list is owned and maintained by Procurement Services.
-The list is reviewed quarterly by Manager, Strategic Procurement for any additions to and/or deductions from the list.
-The areas impacted by the outcome of the review will be notified to ensure future procurement methods compliance.
+It is the responsibility of the Requestor / Cardholder to ensure that each procurement activity, regardless of value or purchasing method, is assessed against the Procurement Principles set out in these procedures.

-2. Use of Preferred Suppliers
+2. Use of UoA Preferred Suppliers

 Preferred Suppliers are selected by the University to provide the best value for money and include factors such as overall price, reliability, transaction cost and risk.
-Where a Preferred Supplier/s exist for the required product or service they must be used unless an exemption is granted (refer point 3).
-Online catalogue orders for Preferred Suppliers under \$4,000 are auto approved by the system, and subsequently reviewed and approved by the Manager, Strategic Procurement.
-Further information may be requested from the Requisitioner as part of this process.
+Where a Preferred Supplier (or Suppliers) exists for the required product or service they must be used unless an exemption is granted.
+Exemptions may be approved by the Strategic Procurement Team by application on the Exemption Form (refer point 3).